Healthdirect Free Australian health advice you can count on.

 Key facts

-• Sleeping pills are used to help you fall asleep and stay asleep for longer.
+• Sleeping pills are used to help you fall asleep or stay asleep for longer.

-• Sleeping pills should only be used short time, to reduce the chance of becoming dependent on them.
+• They should only be used for a short time, to reduce your chance of becoming dependent on them.

 • Speak to your doctor or pharmacist if you are having trouble sleeping.

-• These are many ways to improve your sleep without using medicines.
+• There are many ways to improve your sleep without using medicines.

 What are sleeping pills used for?

-Sleeping pills are medicines designed to help you fall asleep or stay asleep, and are sometimes used to help treat insomnia.
-Sleeping pills can have serious side effects, so if you are having sleep problems it’s a good idea to talk to a healthcare professional.
+Sleeping pills are medicines designed to help you fall asleep or stay asleep.
+They are sometimes used to help treat insomnia.
+Sleeping pills can have serious side effects.
+If you are having sleep problems, it's a good idea to talk to your doctor or pharmacist.

 What are the different types of sleeping pills?

-Some sleeping pills are prescription medicines while others can be purchased over the counter.
-Some medicines can cause you to become sleepy as a side effect although they are not sleeping pills.
-Some herbal and traditional medicines are used as sleeping pills, although their safety and effectiveness may not be scientifically proven.
+There are several different types of medicines used for sleep.
+Some medicines are intended to be used for sleep.
+Others can make you feel sleepy as a side effect, although they are not sleeping pills.
+Some herbal medicines are used as sleeping pills, but their safety and effectiveness may not be scientifically proven.

-Melatonin is a hormone that helps control sleep and waking pattern.
-Melatonin may improve sleep quality and morning alertness, and can be dispensed by a pharmacist for people over 55 years of age with poor sleep.
-Some antihistamines (for example, Restavit or doxylamine), can make you drowsy and can be used to help relieve insomnia.
-Use these only in the short term (for a few days at a time) to re-establish regular sleep patterns.
+Melatonin is a natural hormone that helps control your sleep and waking pattern.
+Melatonin may improve your sleep quality and morning alertness.
+Pharmacists can provide it to people over 55 years of age with poor sleep.

 Herbal and traditional medicines

-Herbal and traditional medicines are sometimes used to treat insomnia.
+Herbal medicines are sometimes used to treat insomnia.
 Not all of these medicines have been proven to help you fall asleep.
-The most frequently studied remedies include:
+The most frequently studied medicines include:

 • chamomile